johtela/vscode-modaledit/README.md

-# Vim-like Modal Editing in VS Code
+# Modal Editing in VS Code

 ModalEdit is a simple but powerful extension that adds configurable "normal" mode to VS Code.
-[Vim][2] made the concept of [modal editing][1] popular among many developers and IT professionals.
+[Vim][2] made the concept of [modal editing][1] popular among developers and IT professionals.
 ModalEdit is not a Vim emulation, though.
 It does not define any default key mappings out-of-the-box.
 Instead, it encourages you to create your own keyboard layout and customize the editor to suit your preferences.